How We Achieved a 1:12 ROAS Level with Instagram Advertising Consultancy for a Ready-to-Wear Brand?

 The New Currency of Trust: UGC and Authenticity

-The ready-to-wear consumer now wants to see how the product looks in real life rather than flawless, overly processed studio shots.
-Recent data published by HubSpot shows that over 80% of consumers find user-generated content (UGC) more trustworthy than the brand's own posts when making purchasing decisions.
+Ready-to-wear consumers now want to see how the product looks in real life, rather than flawless, overly processed studio shoots.
+Recent data published by HubSpot shows that over 80% of consumers find user-generated content (UGC) more trustworthy than the brand's own posts when making purchase decisions.

-In this case study, we used professional model shots only as "catalog" support during the retargeting phase.
-For the cold audience (TOFU), we presented "Unboxing," "Try-On Haul," and "How to Style" videos shot by real customers or micro-influencers in their homes and in natural light.
-This strategy not only increased our click-through rates (CTR) to around 2.5%, but also significantly reduced our advertising costs (CPM).
+In this case study, we only used professional model shoots as retargeting support during the retargeting stage.
+For the cold audience (TOFU), we offered "Unboxing," "Try-On Haul," and "How to Style" videos shot by real customers or micro-influencers in their homes with natural light.
+This strategy increased our click-through rates (CTR) to 2.5%, while significantly reducing our advertising costs (CPM).

-Catalog ads (Dynamic Product Ads) are usually made up of boring visuals with a white background in ready-to-wear.
-At 212 Medya, we transformed this process with the approach of "Branded DPA" (Branded Dynamic Ads).
-Automatically, the product visuals we sent to the Meta catalog;
+Catalog ads (Dynamic Product Ads) typically consist of boring visuals with a white background in ready-to-wear.
+At 212 Medya, we transformed this process with the "Branded DPA" approach.
+The product visuals we sent to the Meta catalog are automatically;

 - Üzerine logonun yerleştirildiği şık çerçeveler, - Fiyat avantajını vurgulayan "Hızlı Teslimat" veya "Ücretsiz Kargo" ikonları, - Mevcut stok durumuna göre değişen dinamik etiketler ekledik.

-This enabled us to turn static catalog ads into "live sales brochures," achieving a 35% increase in add-to-cart rates.
+This way, we turned static catalog ads into "live sales brochures," achieving a 35% increase in add-to-cart rates.

 Video and Reels: The Engine of the Sales Machine

-While static visuals only create "awareness" in ready-to-wear, videos "convince."
-In our 1:12 ROAS journey, we allocated 75% of our budget to vertical videos in Reels format.
-In these videos, we didn't just show the product; we sold the lifestyle it created.
+Static visuals only create "awareness" in ready-to-wear, while videos "convince."
+In our journey to 1:12 ROAS, we allocated 75% of our budget to Reels format vertical videos.
+In these videos, we didn't just showcase the product; we sold the lifestyle created by the product.

 Our Performance-Driven Video Production Methodology:

-In each produced video, we applied the "Problem - Solution - Proof - Action" (PSPC) formula.
+We implemented the "Problem - Solution - Proof - Action" (PSPC) formula in every video produced.

 Problem: "I have nothing in my wardrobe."